drzhelnov/drzhelnov.github.io/usmle/meta/course-information.md

 **Self-Study:** Significant blocks of time are unscheduled each day for independent use of educational materials such as video and other online content, recommended readings, and prompted self-reflections.
 The required textbook is Peter Wei & Alex Chamessian’s book Learning in Medicine: An Evidence-Based Guide (ISBN-13:9780996153300).

-> No access to Learning in Medicine: An Evidence-Based Guide (ISBN-13:9780996153300) [[glternative]](http://glternative.com/21/).
+> No access to Learning in Medicine: An Evidence-Based Guide (ISBN-13:9780996153300) [[glternative request]](http://glternative.com/21/).
 However, I’ve read Make It Stick: The Science of Successful Learning by Peter C. Brown (Harvard University Press, 2014) ISBN 0674419383, 9780674419384; probably it’s a good alternative.

 **Assessment:** Student performance on all activities will result in an accumulation of points.
 Depending on the activity, the points awarded are based on student participation/preparedness or quiz scores (for example, with Team-Based Learning).
 There are no mid-term or final exams for this course.
 Class rankings are **NOT** reported at the end of the course, only the grade category for each student (Pass, Fail, etc.).